-- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Adjust the Quick Corner setting to correct the image shape.
+- If the projector is not mounted on the wall or ceiling, place it directly in front of the center of the screen, facing it squarely, if possible. - Use the Image Shift setting to adjust the image position, rather than moving the projector. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Adjust the Quick Corner or Keystone setting to correct the image shape.